Why Corra is Investing in the Future of Mcommerce

 Innovation can be scary.
 Especially for the ecommerce brands that don’t have the massive budgets that allow them to comfortably take risks.

-How?
-FWRD comes with a proprietary library of pre-built features and functionalities.
+So Corra developed a proprietary library of pre-built features and functionalities.
 The solution includes everything merchants need to be able to kickstart their PWA implementation, including state-of-the-art page templates, a UI toolkit, a streamlined checkout experience with mobile-friendly payment methods, and much more.
-By utilizing these plug-and-play features, we’re able to push a project to production faster, leaving more time to curate the brand experience to perfection.
+By utilizing these plug-and-play features, you’re able to go to market faster, cut costs, and scale the productivity of your content team.

 Corra has 7+ PWA projects going in the coming months.
 We recently launched Elemis, which you can read about here.

 Mobile Apps will slip to a niche role as PWAs combine the discoverability of the web with the experience of an app.

 PWA technology will eventually take over traditional apps as we know them.
 The future of mcommerce is here and Corra is leading the way.

 If you would like to learn more about Progressive Web Apps, reach out to Corra via our contact page.
 Our experts are more than happy to answer any questions you may have.
 Or you can continue your PWA education by watching our video 3 Myths About Progressive Web Apps, Debunked.